spaceraiders0/PyYT-MP3/README.md

 # PyYT-MP3
 PyYT-MP3 is a script I wrote that acts as a wrapper around the Python module PyTube.
 It takes an Object Oriented approach to handling the downloading of videos by allowing the use of individual "Downloader objects."
-These can be given individual sets of URLs to be converted to their own individual file formats using FFmpeg.
+These can be given individual sets of URLs to be converted to their own individual file formats using FFmpeg, all through the download.py file in the src folder.

 # Motivations
 There were a few reasons behind the making of this script.
 Mostly for my own purposes, but someone else might find